Battlefield Hardline

 Battlefield Hardline is a 2015 first-person shooter game developed by Visceral Games and published by Electronic Arts.
 It was released in March 2015 for PlayStation 3, PlayStation 4, Windows, Xbox 360, and Xbox One.
-Hardline focuses on crime, heist and policing elements instead of military warfare.
+It is the fourteenth installment in the Battlefield series.
+Hardline focuses on crime, heist and policing elements instead of warfare.
 Upon release, the game received a mixed critical reception, with critics praising the game's multiplayer mode, accessibility and voice acting, while criticizing the narrative and stealth gameplay.
 It was the final Battlefield game to be released for the PlayStation 3 and Xbox 360 platforms and also the last game to be developed by Visceral Games before the company shut down in 2017.

 Gameplay

 The focus of the game is the "war on crime", breaking away from the military setting that characterized the series.
 As such, the main factions in Hardline are the police Special Response Units and criminals.
 Players have access to various military-grade weapons and vehicles, such as the Lenco BearCat, as well as having police equipment such as tasers and handcuffs.

 Hardline also uses the "Levolution" mechanic from Battlefield 4.
 For example, in the map "Downtown" players can send a construction crane crashing into the building, ripping down debris from the central buildings in downtown, which falls down on the streets of Los Angeles.
 This time, every map features multiple Levolution events, both small and large.

 Many new game modes are featured in Hardline, including "Heist", "Rescue", "Hotwire", "Blood Money", and "Crosshair" Mode.